 - If your NewViews workstations are in the same physical location as your NewViews Server but connect wirelessly, considering installing wired connections.
 Wired connections (e.g. ethernet cabling) are almost always significantly faster than wireless.

-- If your NewViews workstations are not in the same physical location as your NewViews Server, or you connect/would like to connect to one of our NewViews Servers through our Data Hosting Service, contact your Internet Service Provider (ISP) to determine if they upgrade your service to a higher tier.
+- If your NewViews workstations are not in the same physical location as your NewViews Server, or you connect/would like to connect to one of our NewViews Servers through our Data Hosting Service, contact your Internet Service Provider (ISP) to determine if they can upgrade your service to a higher tier.
+Note: Latency is a critical factor, so a higher tier service that just offers more bandwidth may or may not have an impact on remote performance.
+A combination of higher bandwidth AND lower latency is important.